web-deps/odom/docs/api/create-component/create-component.md

 ### `src`

 You can import options via this property.
-You provide a URI of either an ES module or JSON file.
+You provide a URL of either an ES module or JSON file.

 ### `styles`

-The styling for the content is specified via `styles`.
-This can be a `string` containing CSS or any code that can be converted to CSS.
+The styling for the component is specified via `styles`.
+This is `string` containing CSS or any code that can be converted to CSS.
 Note the following things about styles:

 - All styles are scoped including animations.
 When using the short-hand property for animations (i.e. `animation`), always start with the animation name.
 - Styles can leak into descendant components.